-As competition increased so did the ships.
+As the crossings became more popular competition grew between the shipping companies, such as Cunard, White Star Line and Inman.
+And as competition increased so did the ships.
 By the 1900s passengers who could afford to travelled in the highest levels of luxury on huge ships that were like floating palaces.

 Alongside wealthy holidaymakers travelling in style there were more affordable liners for ordinary people who had chosen to emigrate and find a new life abroad.
 The American company Williams & Guion, for example, specialised in helping Irish workers get to New York.

-After a slow decline the ocean liners left Liverpool.
+After a slow decline the ocean liners eventually left Liverpool.
 White Star and Cunard moved to Southampton and then mass air travel took off in the 1960s.
 In recent years, though, the liners have come back.
 In 2009 a new cruise liner terminal opened at the Pier Head culminating in the visit of the royal liner, Queen Mary 2.

 Today's cruises are often touring the Mediterranean or the Caribbean.
 The pier is also used for ferries to the Isle of Man and for the Mersey ferries shuttling across the river to Birkenhead.